jonathan-vella/architecting-for-success/104-Enterprise-Grade-Kubernetes/wds/student guide/CaseStudy.md

-# Architecting for Success

-# Enterprise Kubernetes Regulated Cluster Whiteboard Design Session - Case Study
+# Architecting for Success - Case Study

-### Customer situation
+## Customer situation

 Contoso Payment Services Ltd. is a multinational corporation, headquartered in Europe that provides payment services solutions.
 They have data centres and branch offices scattered across Europe.